ItzKiwiSap/IslandTop/README.md

 # IslandTop

-Een island top plugin voor SkyFarers, deze is gemaakt met de api van ASkyblock / BSkyblock
+An Island top plugin for the server Skyfarers, this plugin is made with the api from ASkyblock / BSkyblock.